GodotSteam/GodotSteam/README.md

 Current Build
 ----------
-You can download pre-compiled versions _(currently v3.8)_ of this repo here: https://github.com/Gramps/GodotSteam/releases
+You can download pre-compiled versions _(currently v3.8.1)_ of this repo here: https://github.com/Gramps/GodotSteam/releases

+**Version 3.8.1 Changes**
+- Added: extra newline beween each class section for readability
+- Added: new signal, _steamworks_error_, currently used for call results failures
+- Changed: cleared most items from to-do list
+- Changed: getSyncPlatforms now returns a dictionary with the bitwise and full name version of the platform
+- Changed: separated callbacks and call results in the godotsteam.cpp into two categories

 **Version 3.8 Changes**
 - Added: default argument to steamInit to pull all current stats or not, defaults to true so no one has to change anything